-Here are all the winners from the Golden Globes 2020 – rolling list
+Here are all the winners from the Golden Globes 2020

 Best Performance By An Actress In A Supporting Role In A Series, Limited Series Or Motion Picture Made For Television

-Patricia Arquette, The Act
+Patricia Arquette, The Act – winner

 Helena Bonham-Carter, The Crown